 Family Eats

 Ahh, the coffee cake.
-For me, it is a delicious nut-filled and –topped cake with a moist sweetness inside.
-But there is noofficial coffee cake recipe.
-They come in all shapes and sizes.
+For me, it is a deliciously moist and nut- and cinnamon-filled cake topped with sweetness.
+But coffee cake comes in all shapes and sizes.
+In fact, there is no official coffee cake recipe.
 They can be a pound cake, sponge or yeast.
 They can be filled with fruit, spices and nuts.
-Yes, every ethnic tradition has its own version.
+And yes, every ethnic tradition has its own version.

-Well, Nicole was going to make sure she had some of that cake, even if she didn’t drink coffee.
+After Nicole thought about my answer for a few seconds, it was clear that she was going to make sure she had some of that cake, even if she didn’t drink coffee.

 “I’m calling it water cake,” she declared, as she sat with a glass of water in front of her.